grame-cncm/faustdoc/src/tutorials/signal-api.md

 #### Polyphonic MIDI controllable simple synthesizer

-Here is a MIDI controlable simple synthesizer, first with the DSP code:
+Here is a MIDI controllable simple synthesizer, first with the DSP code:

 <!-- faust-run -->
 ```